-The Board may at any time re-examine a clearance decision and decide on prohibition and application of other sanctions for a merger or acquisition, provided that the clearance was granted based on incorrect or misleading information from one of the undertakings or the obligations provided for in the decision are not complied with.
-In such a scenario, the
+The Board may at any time re-examine a clearance decision and eventually prohibit a transaction or impose other sanctions for a merger or acquisition, provided that the clearance was granted based on incorrect or misleading information from one of the undertakings or the obligations provided for in the decision are not complied with.
+In such a scenario, the Board is to re-examine the clearance decision for the transaction in question.